AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Roles

-A role is a representation of a identity’s job function that determines whether the user can have access to resources needed to accomplish a job.
+A role is a representation of an identity’s job function that determines whether the user can have access to resources needed to accomplish a job.
 You can assign multiple roles to a user or client-credential client.
 The user or client’s role, in combination with the access control list (ACL) for a resource or service, determines access permissions to that resource or service.
 The Tenant Administrator creates roles and assigns those roles to users and clients.

 For both users and clients, roles authorize API requests for access, such as access to data streams.
-All clients have the Tenant Member role, which provides read access to resources.
+All clients have the Tenant Member role, which provides Read access to resources.

 ### Identity provider

-Identity providers manage databases of user records and authenticate users against the credentials in their databases.
-This allows users to be granted access to the service provider using the credentials the identity provider manages, but without sharing actual login details with OCS.
+Identity providers manage databases of user records and authenticate users against the authentication factors in their databases.
+This allows users to be granted access to the service provider using the credentials the identity provider manages but without sharing actual login details with OCS.

 ### Authentication